PaulPorthouse/love-libraries/README.md

-# Lua Libraries
+# LÖVE Libraries

-These files are a set of custom libraries for [Lua](https://www.lua.org/about.html), specifically written for use with the [LÖVE framework](https://love2d.org/).
+These files are a set of custom libraries in [Lua](https://www.lua.org/about.html), specifically written for use with the [LÖVE framework](https://love2d.org/).

+# Warning

+This library is in very early development and will potentially have breaking changes.
+Use at your own risk.

 # Tests